Th1n0-I/RayTracer/README.md

 When measuring performance SPS, or Samples Per Second is used, since I take multiple samples per frame to reduce presenting costs.

+All tests were performed in the scenes that I shipped.
+Taking the first 100 samples as a sample size.

+- Box scene: 20.17 SPS
+- Mirror Sphere scene: 18.26 SPS
+- Suzanne scene: 12.08 SPS
+- Bunny scene: 14.70 SPS
+- Dragon scene: 12.31 SPS
+- Sponza scene: 1.44 SPS

+The most impactful thing for performance is detail density, how much detail there is and how spread out it is.
+Even tough the dragon itself is more detailed thamn the whole sponza scene it is concentrated in a small part of the screen, which means most rays aren't impacted.
+In the sponza scene the detail is spread out and all rays are effectd.

+## How to build
+You open the .sln file in visual studio, switch configuration from Debug to Release if it is selected, and the press Build.
+Very simple 👍

+Thank you for reading my amazing README ❤️